assaabloy-ppi/salt-channel/readme.md

 Log 2016-10-23
 ==============

-Frans Lundberg:
+Frans Lundberg: Created repo.
-created repo.
 Asked dependent tweet-nacl GPL library to consider business-friendly license.
-Response: plan is to update license within a week.

-First version of the code.
-Obviously work in progress.
-Extracting code from previous non-public implementation.
+Committed some code, EncryptedChannel should work, no code "above" that yet.